 – Musically, the idea was to unite the contributions of four bands to create one continuous work together.
 We wanted each band to represent a certain musical heritage, but also share a well-structured sound to make it work compositionally.

-Since coming across the 1995 ”Orkblut – The Retaliation” EP, I have always associated ABIGOR with that triumphant, epic and ethereal feeling I first identified in the “Battlefield Orphans” melody.
+Since coming across the 1995 “Orkblut – The Retaliation” EP, I’ve always associated ABIGOR with that triumphant, epic, and ethereal feeling I first identified in the “Battlefield Orphans” melody.
 This atmosphere became especially prevalent on second album “Nachthymnen (From the Twilight Kingdom)”, released later that year.

-– This was the reason why we, and by that I mean the entire early nineties black metal movement, explored these ’blut und boden’ concepts – coupled with an approach similar to that of nineteenth century German Romanticism.
-Note that I’m not referring to NS glorification as a means of praising all that is negative and anti-human, which is how one should interpret escapades like EMPEROR´s flirtations with fascism, and DARKTHRONE´s ’Aryan this and Jewish that’.
+– This was the reason why we, and by that I mean the entire early-90s black metal movement, explored these blut und boden concepts – coupled with an approach similar to that of 19th century German Romanticism.
+Note that I’m not referring to NS glorification as a means of praising all that is negative and anti-human, which is how one should interpret escapades like EMPEROR’s flirtations with fascism, and DARKTHRONE’s Aryan-this-and-Jewish-that.

-Using another Norwegian example, he mentions a collaboration between the aforementioned DARKTHRONE’s Fenriz and Satyr from SATYRICON; the national romantic ’folk metal’ project STORM, which released an album called “Nordavind” in 1995.
+Using another Norwegian example, he mentions a collaboration between DARKTHRONE’s Fenriz and Satyr from SATYRICON – the national romantic folk-metal project STORM, which released an album called “Nordavind” in 1995.

 – What black metal presented here was not only the worship of all things negative and destructive, but simultaneously a glorification and search for a ’positive’ and profound feeling in the shape of these romantic notions.
 I’m trying to analyse the influences and habitat of a scene mainly consisting of seventeen to twenty-year-olds, searching for ’roots’ and thrusting with urgency against political correctness – trying so hard to embrace extremism that it was at points hilarious.